jeberl/CIS550_F18_Politics/README.md

 ## Running Application

-Run node app from within the NicolePolitics folder to launch app
+Run node app from within the PoliticsApp folder to launch app